 About Google Summer of Code

-Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
+The Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
 Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.

-About AFS and OpenAFS
+About OpenAFS

-AFS is the original cloud file system.
-AFS is in use at large enterprises, universities, and research institutions.
-The OpenAFS code base is 100% open source.
-Since IBM released the source code in 2000, support for new platforms have been added, performance has been improved, and maintenance and security updates are delivered by the OpenAFS project.
+IBM released OpenAFS in 2000 under the IBM Public License, an Open Source Initiative (OSI) approved license.
+Since then, support for new platforms have been added, performance has been improved, and maintenance and security updates are delivered by the OpenAFS project.

 Project Proposal Guidelines